keichi/binary-parser/README.md

 ```

 ### compile()
-Compile this parser on-the-fly and chache its result.
+Compile this parser on-the-fly and cache its result.
 Usually, there is no need to
 call this method directly, since it's called when `parse(buffer)` is executed
 for the first time.